Current training and workshops 2020

 Our annual programme is generally offered to enable all people who care for children to attend training or workshops of their choice.
 We also provide personalised in-house training as stand-alone sessions.
 Booking, in advance via email is required.
 Once bookings have been received and paid for, a confirmation invoice is forwarded and refunds by this point are not available.

-Due to the COVID19 restrictions, we have had to postpone our original annual programme.
-We are currently producing many of our essential training sessions through virtual interactive e-learning via zoom.
+Due to the COVID19 restrictions, we have had to postpone our original annual programme and develop our essential training sessions through virtual interactive e-learning via zoom.
+Refunds are unable to be given once payment has been made unless the session is actually cancelled.

-We have recently developed our COVID-19 policy which can be viewed at the bottom of this page which is enabling us to present small inhouse training following current government guidance and implementing the 12hr Paediatric 1st Aid.
+We have recently developed our COVID-19 policy which can be viewed at the bottom of this page which is enabling us currently to present small inhouse training at the moment following current government guidance and implementing the 12hr Paediatric 1st Aid.
+As times are changing, training for childcare will be better placed to be delivered via the internet to meet the diverse needs of the sector and to save travelling time and costs.

 IF YOU WISH TO BE ADDED TO OUR EMAILING LIST THEN PLEASE CONTACT US TO CONFIRM AND CONFORM TO GDPR AND FOR FIRST CHANCE OPPORTUNITIES FOR LEARNING